kwcjr/MainWP-Child-Auto-Downloader/README.md

 == Roadmap ==

-* Add Updater Script to keep the MainWP Child Auto Uploader core updated. ( ignoring config files )
+* Add core Email notifications
-* Add the ability to Auto Hide the MainWP Child Plugin from the gate if that’s important. ( config )
+* Add settings to Auto Hide the MainWP Child Plugin from the gate if that’s important. ( config )
-* Add white-label settings so it’s easier to setup ( config )
+* Add settings so it’s easier to setup White-labeling ( config )
-* Auto Enable MainWP Child Plugin Security ID & append to Email Notifications ( config )
+* Add settings for Auto Enable MainWP Child Plugin Security ID & append to Email Notifications ( config )
-* Email notifications
+* Add core Updater Script to keep the MainWP Child Auto Uploader core updated. ( ignoring config files )

  Feel free to submit requests and issues with the provided tags here: